ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 Alternatively, select a volume from the list of block storage (**Storage > Block Storage volumes**).
 On the volume details page, under **Attached instances**, click the **Auto-delete** toggle to enable or disable automatic deletion.

-You can also enable or disable the Auto-delete option on the volumes when you create an instance.
+You can also enable or disable the autodelete option on the volumes when you create an instance.
 For more information, see [Create and attach a {{site.data.keyword.block_storage_is_short}} volume when you create an instance](/docs/vpc?topic=vpc-creating-block-storage#create-from-vsi).

 ## Managing {{site.data.keyword.block_storage_is_short}} from the CLI
 {: #managing-block-storage-cli}